FranciscoKloganB/appwrite-database-migration-tool/README.md

 1. How do I bundle my migrations in the final function bundle?
   a.
 Please note that currently Bun as an upstream issue with Axios, and fails to execute our functions due to missing `http` adapters.
-You can track that issue here: <https://github.com/oven-sh/bun/issues/3371>, in the mean time I suggest you use plain `.js` files.
+In the mean time I suggest you use plain `.js` files.

+    a.
+You can track that issue here: <https://github.com/oven-sh/bun/issues/3371>,

     > How you bundle your migrations depends on your overall language choices and how you choose
     > to set up your Appwrite Function source repository structure.
 My personal setup using